cjl4449/VitaProject/README.md

 - Anything else that players would like to see.

 I would also like to see this game include art but that's way out of my league.
-- So if you are into doing some nsfw art for the game hmu, or
+- So if you are into doing some nsfw art for the game hmu, or visit the soon-to-be patreon page.